I. ABEST21 Accreditation System

 Team (PRT) of the School with the review of the Kaizen Report.
 PRT conducts document review and peer review visit and informally announces the draft of the recommendation to the School, providing an opportunity for the School to give its comments

 or objections.
-If any objection is raised by the School, the Peer Review Team shall conduct a factual survey and coordinate the statement.
+If any objection is raised by the School, the Peer Review Team shall conduct a factual survey and coordinate the statement. - Step D3: Informal Announcement of the Draft of the Kaizen Review Report to the School

 The PRT submits the Kaizen Review Report to the Peer Review Committee.
 The Peer Review Committee examines the coordinated Draft Recommendation based on the

 feasibility of the action plan and the effectiveness of the quality maintenance and improvement of education.
-The result is reported to the stakeholders.
+The result is reported to the stakeholders. - Step D4: Ratification of the Kaizen Report

 The PRT submits the Kaizen Review Report to the Peer Review Committee.
 The Peer Review Committee examines the coordinated Draft Recommendation based on the feasibility of the action plan and the effectiveness of the quality maintenance and improvement of education.
 The result is reported to the Accreditation Committee.